 Use performance counters to diagnose app performance problems on Remote Desktop Session Hosts

-One of the most difficult problems to diagnose is poor application performance—the applications are running slow or don't respond.
-Traditionally, you start your diagnosis by collecting CPU, memory, disk input/output, and other metrics and then use tools like Windows Performance Analyzer to try to figure out what's causing the problem.
+Poor application performance is one of the most difficult problems to diagnose, especially for slow or nonresponsive applications.
+Traditionally, you start your diagnosis by collecting CPU, memory, disk input/output, and other metrics.
+You then use tools like Windows Performance Analyzer to try to figure out what's causing the problem.
 Unfortunately, in most situations this data doesn't help you identify the root cause because resource consumption counters have frequent and large variations.
-This makes it hard to read the data and correlate it with the reported issue.
+This situation makes it difficult to read the data and correlate it with the reported issue.

 Note